linemos/introduction-to-kubernetes/tasks/google-cloud-platform-setup.md

 1. Select Container Engine and then Container clusters.
 Click `Create cluster`.
 2. Name your cluster `cv-cluster`.
-3. Choose a zone starting with *us-central1*.
+3. Choose a zone starting with *us-central1-a*.
-This is use full if you want to try out some beta functionality that is limited to this zone.
+This is useful if you want to try out some beta functionality that is limited to this zone.
 4. Scroll down to and click `More`.
 This will expand advanced options.
 5. Find the part called **Project access**.
 6. Set **Storage** to *Full*.
 7. Set **Cloud SQL** to *Enabled*.
 8. Click *Create*.
+This will probably take several minutes.

 This will give your cluster access to Storage and the SQL instance we are going to create next.